ben-n93/geojson-shave/README.md

 geojson-shave reduces the size of GeoJSON files by:

-- Truncating latitude/longitude coordinates to the specified decimal places.
+- Reducing the precision of latitude/longitude coordinates to the specified decimal places.
 - Eliminating unnecessary whitespace.
 - (Optionally) replacing the properties key's value with null/empty dictionary.